diegohdb/diegohdb/README.md

 :earth_americas: Brazil

-:beetle: Quality Assurance Engineer at [INDT](https://www.indt.org.br/) (Manaus)
+:beetle: Quality Assurance Engineer at [B3 | GFT Technologies]

-:man_technologist: +3 years of experience working with mobile software testing
+:man_technologist: +3 years of experience working with mobile software and performance testing

-:computer: Working with testing of AI solutions
+:computer: Working with testing of finance solutions

 :books: Self-learner and thirsty of knowledge.
 Learning about Deep Learning/Machine Learning and Software Testing